jams032/ExcelTestSwift/README.md

 # ExcelTestSwift
-Implement Basic Structure of CSV export.
+Implemention of Basic Structure of CSV/xls export.

 Creating excel or CSV format file is a tricky but easy possible solution in iOS.